ealejo1/bigdata-machine-learning-challenge/README.md

 <b>Result Website link: </b> https://spotify-woof.herokuapp.com/
 <br><br>
 <b> Steps: </b>
-1. Extract Songs/Tracks Data from Spotify API (Spotipy) by Genres
+1. Extract Songs/Tracks Data from Spotify API (Spotipy) by Genre.
 2. Clean The Collected Data and Consolidate All Different Genres CSVs into One CSV
 3. Create A Training and Testing Machine Learning Model and Decide The Best Model with Highest Accuracy
 4. Build Flask App to Run Machine Learning and Make Prediction